Solar industry capital expenditures set to rebound

 Current and potential trade conflicts concerning Chinese PV products could drive production to other locations, such as South America, Southeast Asia, Africa and the United States.
 In particular, U.S. states like Mississippi and Michigan are attractive regions for PV production because they provide cheap electricity and affordable land to manufacturers.

 The projected growth will bring to an end a two-year period when spending dropped—by a stunning 72 percent in 2012, and by an anticipated 36 percent this year in 2013.
-During this period, PV industry capital spending will plunge by a gut-wrenching total of USD 10.6 billion, falling to USD 2.3 billion in 2013, down from USD 12.9 billion in 2011.
+During this period, PV industry capital spending will plunge by a gut-wrenching total of $10.6 billion, falling to $2.3 billion in 2013, down from $12.9 billion in 2011.

 Solar industry players engage in capital spending in order to purchase manufacturing equipment and facilities used to produce PV raw materials or products.
 Spending has fallen in recent years because of massive overcapacity and oversupply, which has sent prices down throughout the supply chain.